argouml-tigris-org/argouml/documentation/Readme.txt

 1. Download Jimi (from http://java.sun.com/products/jimi/)

-2. Extract the archive
+2. Extract the files from the archive

-3. Then copy JimiProClasses.zip to the tools/lib dir renaming it to jimi-1.0.jar
+3. Copy JimiProClasses.zip to the tools/lib directory
+   (argouml-core-tools/lib if using Eclipse projects)

 You can then use the normal documentation build procedures for PDF, and PNG images will be included.